michalsanger/praguejs-react-native/slides.md

 # [fit] is still needed

 ^
-Best to be in the team or at least ready to help Native modules
+Best to have him in the team or at least ready to help Native modules
 Deployment